Content

 Could the answer to male pattern baldness be a medication that’s currently approved for something else entirely?
 Enter Breezula®, a possible treatment for androgenetic alopecia.

-Breezula, which is manufactured by the Italian drug maker Cassiopea, is the brand name for a topical treatment whose generic version is called clascoterone.
-It’s currently undergoing clinical trials for the treatment of hair loss and is not yet available to purchase for this purpose.
-But once it is, studies thus far suggest it may be a gamechanger when it comes to treating hair loss.
+It’s currently undergoing clinical trials for the treatment of hair loss and is not yet available to prescribe and purchase for this purpose.
+So far, evidence suggests it may be a game-changer when it comes to treating hair loss.

 Content

-Breezula works by inhibiting the actions of androgens (male hormones), which can cause conditions like acne and hair loss.
-Pharmaceutical company Cassiopea explains that the topical solution is effective in the treatment of androgenetic alopecia when applied to the scalp (more on the data to back that up in a moment).
+Pharmaceutical company Cassiopea (owned by parent company Cosmo Pharmaceuticals) explains that the topical solution could treat androgenetic alopecia when applied to the scalp (more on the data to back that up in a moment).

-For now, just know that Breezula is fairly far along in the testing process — and some versions of it are already FDA-approved.
 You may even already know someone taking this medication for acne in another form since clascoterone goes by several names, including:

 Breezula